dhall-lang/dhall-lang/standard/types.md

 ### `Double`

-The `Double` type is already in normal form:
+The `Double` type is in normal form:

     ───────────────
     Double ⇥ Double

-A `Double` literal is already in normal form:
+A `Double` literal is in normal form:

     ─────────